b0llull0s/5p3llb00k/readme.md

 Python - Parses crypto invesment data - Calculates profit in base of a given price
 ## Cach3raser
 Bash - Cache Management - Requires `scrub` and `shred`
+## Thump
+Bash - Download a file from a given web server through /dev/tcp